stephenjblair/ucd-project/README.md

 Line 168 - Value Error : `border-style` Too many values or values are not recognized : `solid 2px #000`. `border-style` used in error.
 Changed to `border` to apply shorthands.
 Line 473 - Value Error : width Missing a semicolon before the property name height.
 Amended manually.

 * [JavaScript](https://developers.google.com/web/tools/chrome-devtools/console/) – console via Chrome developer Tools.
 To check for any scripting errors.
+No Javascript errors were found.
 * [Google Chrome Developer Tools](https://developers.google.com/web/tools/chrome-devtools/) - To check cross-device compatibility.
 To trial and error styles and design options in the quickest manner possible.
 * [Responsinator](http://www.responsinator.com/?url=http%3A%2F%2Fstephenjblair.github.io%2Fucd-project) - To further check cross device compatibility.